luancarvalhomartins/PyAutoFEP/README.md

 provided, so that PyAutoFEP can be used by non experts.
 PyAutoFEP is written in Python3 and uses GROMACS.

 ## Announcements
+**Commit f20b3c0 (11.01.2023)**<br/>
+This commit changes the poses reading.
+Before it, `prepare_dual_topology.py` would read poses for every molecule in the input molecules, although only the poses for which the A states are needed would ever be used.
+Now, only the poses needed will be read.
+This speeds up execution, specially when using `pose_loader=superimpose`.

 **Commit c6e427c (06.11.2022)**<br/>
 This commit fixes the restraint code.
 Restraints can be selected by passing `mdp_substitution` to `prepare_dual_topology.py`, eg:
 ```ini